Fill Out Form 56 Online in 2026

 Who is required to fill out Form 56?

 Fiduciaries, including those acting on behalf of individuals, estates, or trusts, are responsible for completing Form 56.
-This form is also used by receivers and assignees for creditors.
+Receivers and assignees also use this form for creditors.

-After completion, the IRS uses Form 56 to track changes in fiduciary status, which can affect tax obligations and reporting requirements.
+After completion, the Internal Revenue Service uses Form 56 to track changes in fiduciary status, which can affect tax obligations and reporting requirements by determining who is authorized to receive IRS notices and handle tax matters on behalf of the taxpayer.

 When is Form 56 not required?

-Form 56 is not necessary if there is no change in the fiduciary relationship, meaning the fiduciary remains in their role without alterations.
-Additionally, individuals without legal responsibility for managing an estate or trust's assets do not need to file Form 56.
+Form 56 is not necessary if there is no change in the fiduciary relationship, and the fiduciary relationship has already been reported to the IRS.
+Additionally, individuals without legal responsibility for managing an estate, trust, or another person’s tax matters do not need to file Form 56.

 When is Form 56 due?

 The Internal Revenue Service (IRS) issues Form 56, Notice Concerning Fiduciary Relationship.
-Our platform has a blank version of this form ready for you to fill out.
-Remember, PDF Guru assists with filling and downloading forms, but does not support filing them.
+Our platform provides a blank version of Form 56 (PDF)that you can easily fill out and download.
+Please note that PDF Guru helps you prepare the form, but does not submit or file it with the IRS.

 Do you need to sign Form 56?